Trading Taxes in India

 2. Short-Term Capital Gains

-It is worth noting that if your total income is less than the basic exemption limit, you can benefit from such shortfall in your tax free amount.
+It is worth noting that if your total income is less than the basic exemption limit, you may be able to benefit from such shortfall in your tax free amount.
 So, commodity trading taxes in India can remain at zero if you don’t turn substantial profits.
-However, if you’re placing a high number of intraday trades, then you may not fall under this tax bracket anyway.
+However, if you are placing a high number of intraday trades, then you may not fall under this tax bracket anyway.

 3. Speculative Business Income

 This is concerned with intraday trading.
-Any trade where you and buy and sell a security on the same trading day will count as a day trade.
-Any profits you make from these transactions will be classed as speculative activity.
+Any trade where you buy and sell a security on the same trading day will count as a day trade.
+Any profits you make from these transactions are normally classed as speculative activity.

 4. Non-Speculative Business Income

 This category concerns the futures and options trading tax rate in India.
 Both are viewed differently to other instruments.
-Any income from trading either on recognised exchanges will be considered non-speculative business income.
+Any income from trading on recognized exchanges will likely be considered non-speculative business income.